TudbuT/qft/README.md

 data is sent through.
 This is a bottleneck and also means that the relay admins are responsible for the content that is sent.
 The relay also buffers a lot of data, meaning its RAM might fill up if the sender's connection is much faster than the receiver's.
 Croc being tagged "peer-to-peer" is misleading at best and malicious at worst.
+Read the previous section about P2P myths if you think Croc is peer-to-peer.

 ## [Relevant XKCD](https://xkcd.com/949)